 Sashiko mending is a method of stitching used to repair cloth while at the same time decorating it.
 It is often classed under the category of visible mending as classically white embroidery thread is used with a contrast base of indigo fabric.

 Sashiko means “little stabs”, made via needle and thread into cloth.
 These little stabs are used to decorate or repair the cloth involved.
 It is traditionally used to strengthen the cloth.

-There are other names and titles given to Sashiko and Boro, which are more general in form, for example repair and darning.
+There are other names given to Sashiko and Boro, which are more general in form, for example repair and darning.

 What is Boro?

 Boro is the result of Sashiko in action; it is the repair achieved by stitching over or together fabrics with a needle and thread, to repair or decorate.

 Boro means a piece of useless fabric, made useless by its repeated and consistent use.
 Torn cloth, generally associated with negative connotations.